-Plumwood Mountain also considers submissions of scholarly essays and book reviews, creative prose and photo essays.
+Plumwood Mountain also publishers book reviews and photo essays.

 Books are currently available for review

-Style for articles and reviews: Times New Roman, left justified, 1.5 spacing, with footnotes, or author-date, and bibliography, following Chicago Manual of Style.
+Style for reviews: Times New Roman, left justified, 1.5 spacing, with endnotes, or author-date, and bibliography, following Chicago Manual of Style.

-All articles, reviews and essays should be submitted as .docx, .doc, or .rtf files by email to: firstname.lastname@example.org
+All reviews should be submitted as .docx, .doc, or .rtf files by email to: firstname.lastname@example.org